Two Simple First Steps to be an Effective Sustainable Traveller

-What this does, is get you used to creating the mental space for you to recognise your habits, and create a different action to change it.
+You'll get used to creating the mental space to recognise your own habits, and create a different action to change it.

 Now, as anyone who has ever made New Year's resolutions would testify, sticking to the intention is a different kettle of fish!
 That's why I ask you to re-set the intention, over and over again.
 Even if you failed miserably to keep it.